Counselling Skills, ISS

 What You'll Study

 The first module introduces listening and counselling skills, then introduces different counselling approaches in module 2.
-At module 3 the student will explore a range of mental health issues and how support is applied, then conclude at module 4 with a focus on self-care and supervision.
+In module 3 the student will explore a range of different issues someone might need support with and how support is applied, then conclude in module 4 with a focus on the application of the counselling skills and yourself as a listener.

 How You'll Study